cicsdev/cics-java-jcics-samples/README.md

 * `com.ibm.cicsdev.tsq` - Accessing temporary storage queues.
 * `com.ibm.cicsdev.vsam` - Accessing KSDS, ESDS, and RRDS VSAM files.

+## Repository structure

+* `etc/` - Supporting materials used to define CICS and z/OS resources needed for the samples.
+* `projects/` - Complete Eclipse projects suitable for importing into a CICS Explorer environment.
+* `src/` - Supporting source code for non-Java programs.

 ## Eclipse projects
 Java source code for the following classes is provided in the corresponding Eclipse plugin projects in the projects directory